Ericsson/codechecker/README.md

 # get ubuntu packages
 sudo apt-get install clang-3.6 libpq-dev postgresql postgresql-client-common postgresql-common doxygen build-essential thrift-compiler python-virtualenv python-dev gcc-multilib git

+# Note: The following PostgreSQL specific steps are only needed when PostgreSQL
+# is used for checking.
+By default CodeChecker uses SQLite.

 # setup database for a test_user
 sudo -i -u postgres
 # add a test user with "test_pwd" password